-The Patient Migration report is part of the Analytic Team's 2020-2021 Research Plan to help support the Green Mountain Care Board.
-This report is based on the resident perspective, i.e. where the patient is going for care.
-The Analytic Team is also producing another, separate report covering the provider perspective, which describes where patients travel from for care.
-This second, separate report is the Patient Origin report.
+The Patient Migration report is an annual report based on the resident perspective, i.e. where the patient is going for care.
+VAHHS-NSO has produced another, separate report covering the provider perspective, which describes where patients travel from for care.
+This second, separate report is the Hospital Market Report.

-- Fee-for-service (FFS) equivalent expenditures for Medicare beneficiaries attributed to an Accountable Care Organization (ACO) are included because they are the source used for determining the ultimate cost of care by Medicare.
-Medicaid FFS equivalencies are excluded because the prospective payments are not reconciled to claims-level expenditures.
+- We include fee-for-service (FFS) equivalent expenditures for Medicare beneficiaries attributed to an Accountable Care Organization (ACO) to replicate Medicare's own methodology for calculating total expenditures.
+Medicaid FFS equivalences are excluded because the prospective payments are not reconciled to claims-level expenditures.
 As a result, this analysis underestimates the total spending associated with Medicaid beneficiaries aligned to an ACO.

 Claims Run Out